thomas66690801/js-challenges/README.md

 So, end to end the list of problems is:

-1. Basic drills and intermediate drills
+1. Basic and intermediate drills
 2. Callback practice
 3. Promises practice
 4. [Browser function practice](https://github.com/harrisonmalone/harrison-js-challenges)